oasis-tcs/odf-tc/src/test/resources/odf1.3/tools/How_to_prepare_ODF_specification_documents.md

 <!-- <<TableOfContents>> -->

 Parts of the ODF specification text are generated from the schema.
 For this reason, the ODF TC maintains so called [*editor drafts*](#EditorDraftConventions).
 The editor drafts do not contain the generated text (or at least not up-to date versions of it), but only [*anchors*](#Anchors) where text shall be inserted.
 Before an ODF specification is submitted for a CSD vote, the anchors need to be replaced with the generated text.
-Further, The editor drafts of the formula specification part contain some annotations sections that have to be removed before submitting a draft for a CSD vote, and cross references have to be updated.
+Further, the editor drafts of the formula specification part contain some annotations sections that have to be removed before submitting a draft for a CSD vote, and cross references have to be updated.
 All this is done by a set of XSLT style sheets, which are referred as [*text update style sheets*](#TextUpdateProcess) in the following..

 The anchors and style information is also used to run [*consistency checks*](#ConsistencyChecks) between the specification documents and the schema, and to insert and check cross references.

+**NOTE**: The previous version of this document for ODF 1.2 is in the [ODF TC's Wiki](https://wiki.oasis-open.org/office/How_to_prepare_ODF_specification_documents).

 ## Editor Draft Conventions